Finding That Elusive "Perfect Domain Name."

 To discover an unregistered nugget sitting there and then purchasing it only to find out that you have to make up completely different names on social media sites like Facebook and Twitter can make you want to poke yourself in the eye hard with your index finger.

-The first step then is to use a website like namechk.com which will check the availability of usernames across all of the top social media sites.
-Social media handle availability is crucial if you are planning on using social media to promote your site and you can use this in tandem with your domain searching efforts.
+The first step then is to use a website like namechk.com, which will check the availability of usernames across all of the top social media sites.
+Social media handle availability is crucial if you are planning on using social media to promote your site, and you can use this in tandem with your domain searching efforts.

-The awkward combination of trying to find a worthy domain name and its social media counterparts is why the first method I recommend you investigate is to make up a name.
+The awkward combination of trying to find a good domain name and its social media counterparts is why the first method I recommend you investigate is to make up a name.
 If you make something up, then you are almost guaranteed to get all the names you want.

 1. Making Up A Domain Name